 - Business Continuity Management (completed): The operators of signalling systems need to be prepared for dealing with attacks.
 Concepts are developed to maintain a minimum of train operation even under attack.

 - Security for Safety (completed): Train operation needs to be security aware.
 To build security in future interlocking systems, design decisions have to be made now.
 The decisions cover the system architecture, the lifecycle, the operation and the homologation process with the National Safety Authority.
 The subgroup created a whitepaper and a short version was published in Signal + Draht 5/2018 in English and German.

-- ETCS and Security: Security aspects of the European Train Control System (ETCS) are investigated.
+- ETCS and Security (completed): Security aspects of the European Train Control System (ETCS) are investigated.
 It is currently the only signalling system in Germany that utilizes wireless information transmission, which has a significantly larger attack surface.

-- Holistic Security: Typically, security is regarded separately in railway signalling, rolling stock, and fixed installations.
+- Holistic Security (completed): Typically, security is regarded separately in railway signalling, rolling stock, and fixed installations.
 For a strong security concept, a holistic approach is required that includes the consideration of all three parts together.

 - Internet of Railway Things: The group discusses essential security aspects of railway IoT by means of two realistic use cases.
 The security includes security requirements, attack vectors, threats, countermeasures, security architectures, and more.

 - Bahn frei für die Firewall, bahn manager, #04-2016

 - Cybersicherheitsrisiken in der Leit- und Sicherungstechnik, Der Eisenbahningenieur, März 2017